conoroshea1996/elderJsTest/src/routes/blog/online-recruiting-workplace-diversity.md

 ---
-title: "What, why and how of workplace diversity"
+title: 'What, why and how of workplace diversity'
-date: "2016-08-15"
+date: '2016-08-15'
 categories:
-  - "compliance-and-data"
+  - 'compliance-and-data'
 tags:
-  - "online-recruiting"
+  - 'online-recruiting'
-slug: "online-recruiting-workplace-diversity"
+slug: 'online-recruiting-workplace-diversity'
-seoTitle: "What, why and how of workplace diversity | Online recruiting"
+seoTitle: 'What, why and how of workplace diversity | Online recruiting'
-seoDescription: "Online recruiting software is certainly a great help when avoiding bias in your hiring.
-What can you do to improve diversity at your organisation?"
+seoDescription: 'Online recruiting software is certainly a great help when avoiding bias in your hiring.
+What can you do to improve diversity at your organisation?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/online-recruiting.jpg"
+coverImage: '/images/online-recruiting.jpg'
 ---

 The benefits of diversity in the workplace are numerous and diversity is constantly increasing.
 Diversity correlates with increased revenue and improved customer service.